Signals by drivers (include riders of motor cycles and motor tricycles) and cyclists to other road users

 Signals by police officers and other authorised persons

-Signals given by a policeofficer, traffic warden, or other authorised person (for example, the authorised personnel at tunnel areas orcontrol areas, or school crossing patrols) take precedence over all traffic signs, road markings and traffic light signals.
+Signals given by a police officer, traffic warden, or other authorised person (for example, the authorised personnel at tunnel areas orcontrol areas, or school crossing patrols) take precedence over all traffic signs, road markings and traffic light signals.
 Use your common sense before relying on signals given by any other person.

 At junctions when all traffic is stopped by police officers or traffic wardens, you must not filter to the left or right until they signal you to do so.